Dryer type comparison

 Focus Dryer type decision for UK homes

-Main comparison Upfront price, running costs, regular use and buyer fit
+Main comparison Upfront price, running cost, usage and buyer fit

 Quick answer

-A heat pump dryer is usually the better long-term choice if you use the machine regularly and care about lower running costs over time.
-A condenser dryer can still be the better buy if the main priority is a lower upfront price and the dryer will not be used heavily every week.
+A heat pump dryer is usually the better long-term choice if you dry clothes regularly and care about lower running costs over time.
+A condenser dryer can still be the better buy if the main priority is keeping the upfront price lower and the dryer will not be used heavily every week.

-You expect regular weekly use and want a stronger long-term efficiency case.
+You expect regular weekly use and want a stronger long-term value case.

-You need a lower purchase price now and do not want to pay more upfront.
+You need a lower purchase price now and the machine will not be used heavily enough for savings to matter as much.

 Side-by-side comparison